mpcarl-ibm/crs-docs/pages/crs/crs-support.md

 toc: false
 ---

+### Getting help

+For help with questions about IBM Cloud Object Storage and it's capabilities, please visit [dW Answers](https://developer.ibm.com/answers/smartspace/public-cloud-object-storage/) and tag questions with `objectstorage` and/or `standardcrossregion`.

+For technical questions about software integration with IBM COS, visit [StackOverflow](http://stackoverflow.com/questions/tagged/object-storage+ibm) and tag questions with `ibm` and `object-storage`.

 ### Creating support tickets
 Customers requiring support can open a ticket and check the status of an issue in the [customer portal](https://control.softlayer.com/){: new_window}.